 Nobody knows the true history of Ason Chowk.
 At the turn of the 20th century it was noted as being a small market square.
-It's rise in popularity came during the Malla era when the Annapurna temple was constucted.
+It's rise in popularity came during the Malla era when the Annapurna temple was constructed.

 The name Ason is also somewhat of a mystery.
 Some say that there was a trader who rested there who when asked where he came from replied "Ana San" or "Nearby".
 Another popular theory is that the name came from an old Ashok tree that used to stand in the square.
-Though it's most likely the name came from a combiniation of all including a building there known as Ashwok mandap.
+Though it's most likely the name came from a combination of all including a building there known as Ashwok mandap.

 Ason Chowk as several temples and shrines around its busy main square.
 Though some are often surrounded by market traders all are very much active places of worship.